tejbirwason/mp2/README.md

 + recursive datatypes
 + text markup

+Some questions you should be thinking about as you undertake this machine problem are:
++ Does the machine problem use subclassing correctly?
+Why or why not?
++ Does the use of recursion (and recursive structures) improve code readability and reduce the number of lines of code?

+You do not have to explicitly answer the questions above but thinking about them will help you see the material we discuss with more clarity.

 ### The Structure of Music Catalogue 2.10

 The music catalogue you are building allows a user to store a list of albums they own.
 An album has a title, the name(s) of the performer(s) and a list of songs in the album.
 Each album belongs to a musical genre (or sub-genre).
 An album can belong to only one music genre (or sub-genre).
 For a music genre, it should be possible to retrieve all albums that belong to that genre or its sub-genres.